RanaRayyan033/MAD-Assignment-1-/README.md

 # SkillSwap MVP (React Native)

 This is a Minimum Viable Product (MVP) frontend for the **SkillSwap App**, built using **React Native**.
-The app allows users to swap skills with each other in a simple and user-friendly way.
+The app allows users to swap skills with each other in a simple and user-friendly way

 ##  Features:
  **Login Screen**